Soodhu Kavvum (soundtrack): Background

 The musical score and soundtrack were composed by Santhosh Narayanan who had worked with Kumar's previous productions Attakathi and Pizza (both 2012).
 Like his previous films, Santhosh experimented on the film score infusing jazz, pop and kuthu elements, to match the tone and themes.

 The song "Come Na Come" opens with a parody of informational programs on Doordarshan before transitioning into a jazz-infused song that uses minimal orchestration, and more instruments played in one hand.
-"Mama Douser" written by Nalan himself, and featured vocals by Andrea Jeremiah, is featured in a bar brawl sequence early on the film; the lyrics featured colloquial Tamil sung in the style of jazz, providing an added humour.
+"Mama Douser" written by Nalan himself, has vocals by Andrea Jeremiah, and is in a bar brawl sequence early on the film; the lyrics featured colloquial Tamil sung in the style of jazz, providing an added humour.
 "Ellam Kadanthu Pogumada" is considered a tribute to the Tamil philosophical songs in the 1950s.
 The song "Kasu Panam" is a mixture of rap and gaana fused with electronic beats.
 Sean Roldan and Hiphop Tamizha Adhi were credited as lyricists on the song "Ellam Kadanthu Pogumada" and the theme song "Sudden Delight" for the Tamil lyrics, lip synced by Rob Mass and orchestral portions performed by Studio Orchestra of Sydney.

 The album was mixed and mastered at the Studios 301 in Sydney, Australia, by Steve Smart who had worked with international musicians.